-Articles on Health Equity, Diversity and Inclusion
+Articles and Toolkits on Health Equity, Diversity and Inclusion

 The Institute for Diversity and Health Equity's survey into the gains and gaps in hospitals’ and health systems’ efforts provides a nationwide snapshot of work underway and where we must accelerate.
 It reflects trends that are taking hold in hospitals and health systems, and it provides strong direction we can all follow.
 This report provides a snapshot into the state of health care equity; a discussion guide for leadership teams; and actionable steps hospitals and health systems can take to make a difference.
 Also developed was a resource with measures and tools that can assist your organization in identifying the right equity metrics so that you can measure and track progress in these pivotal areas.